Spleen and Stomach Meridians for Yoga

 In Chinese Medicine, the Spleen and the Stomach are paired.

-The spleen exists physically in the body on the left side of the abdomen just behind the stomach.
+The spleen is located on the left side of the abdomen, just behind the stomach.
 It is a digestive organ that holds blood, transforms red blood cells, and houses white blood cells that fight infection.
-Some of the functions we attribute to the Spleen in Chinese Medicine are more closely related to the physical organ of the pancreas.
+Some of the functions we attribute to the Spleen in Chinese Medicine are more closely related to the pancreas.

 In Chinese Medicine, the Spleen and Stomach are also related to the earth element and late summer.
 Learn more about the energetics of late summer with my course: Seasonal Self Care for Late Summer.